Minimal genera of open 4-manifolds: Uncountable families with the same genus functions

-\begin{cor} Let $S$ be a complex surface, with a cover $\widetilde S$ diffeomorphic (preserving orientation) to an open subset of a possibly infinite blowup of $\C^2$.
-Given a topological embedding $f\co X\emb S$ of an open 4-manifold, let $\widetilde f\co\widetilde X\emb \widetilde S$ be its lift to an embedding onto the (possibly disconnected) preimage of $f(X)$. \begin{itemize} \item[a)] Suppose $f(X)$ is a Stein open subset of $S$.
-Then $f$ is topologically isotopic to other embeddings with Stein images, whose lifts realize uncountably many diffeomorphism types on each component of $\widetilde X$, such that the genus functions ($G$ and $G_\infty$ on both $X$ and $\widetilde X$) are all the same as for $f$. \item[b)] Alternatively, suppose $X$ is homeomorphic to the interior of a handlebody with all indices $\le 2$.
-Then $f$ is topologically isotopic to embeddings with Stein images, whose lifts realize uncountably many diffeomorphism types on each component of $\widetilde X$, whose genus functions ($G$ and $G_\infty$ on both $X$ and $\widetilde X$) all agree, and for which $G$ on $\widetilde X$ can be controlled as in Lemma~\ref{main}. \end{itemize} In each case, the diffeomorphism types on $\widetilde X$ realize the cardinality of the continuum in ZFC for each realized $G$ and $G_\infty$.
-The same holds on $X$ if (for example) $\widetilde S=S$ (e.g.\ $S=\C^2$) or $\pi_1(X)$ is finitely generated.
-If $\widetilde S=S$ and $X$ is connected with ${\rm H}_2(X)$ finitely generated, then this cardinality can be realized in (b) with any maximal filtration chosen to be the genus filtration, as in Theorem~\ref{filt}. \end{cor}
+\begin{cor} Let $S$ be a complex surface that smoothly embeds (preserving orientation) in a possibly infinite blowup of $\C^2$.
+Let $f\co X\emb S$ be a topological embedding of an open 4--manifold. \begin{itemize} \item[a)] Suppose $f(X)$ is a Stein open subset of $S$.
+Then $f$ is topologically isotopic in $S$ to other embeddings with uncountably many diffeomorphism types of Stein images, whose genus functions $G$ and $G_\infty$ are the same as for $f$. \item[b)] Alternatively, suppose $X$ is homeomorphic to the interior of a 2--handlebody.
+Then $f$ is topologically isotopic to embeddings with uncountably many diffeomorphism types of Stein images, whose genus functions $G$ and $G_\infty$ all agree, and for which $G$ can be controlled as in Lemma~\ref{main}.
+If ${\rm H}_2(X)$ is finitely generated, then any maximal filtration of it can be chosen to be the genus filtration as in Theorem~\ref{filt}. \end{itemize} \end{cor}

-While we do not conclude that the isotopies are ambient, this can be arranged if $f$ extends smoothly (resp.\ tamely and properly) over the boundary of the relevant handlebody \cite{steintop}, cf.\ Remark~\ref{GCH}.
+\begin{Remarks} (a) While we do not conclude that the isotopies are ambient, this can be arranged if $f$ extends smoothly (resp.\ tamely and properly) over the boundary of the relevant handlebody \cite{steintop}.

+(b) The hypothesis embedding $S$ includes the classical case $S=\C^2$, but is still restrictive.
+However, many indefinite complex surfaces, such as those on the BMY line and bundles over Riemann surfaces, are covered by open subsets of $\C^2$.
+The corollary easily extends to include such cases \cite{MinGen}. \end{Remarks}